giakou4/Computer-Architecture/Lab2/README.md

 Noticeable improvement: l2-miss-rate dropped from 72% to 29% and dcache-miss-rate dropped from 0.2% to 0.0%

-Increasing l1d_assoc and cache-line, increased the CPI because the L2 miss-rate was increased due to the fact that we did not exploit locality with the correct way(we did not need so many words from L2 cache).
+Increasing l1d_assoc and cache-line, increased the CPI because the L2 miss-rate was increased due to the fact that we did not exploit locality with the correct way (we did not need so many words from L2 cache).
+Also, increasing l2_size to 4MB allowed more data to be stored each time. l2-miss-rate used to be high due to many misses (conflicts, no locality) which was reduced from 72% to 29% with those changes.

 #### [2.2.3] _spechmmer_ BENCHMARK'S CPI